simz14/DoggyBoard/README.md

 - ScrollReveal: a library to animate elements as they scroll into view.

 - react-helmet-async: a library for adding metadata to React applications for improved SEO.

+- ApexCharts: JavaScript charting library for creating interactive and customizable charts and graphs in web applications.

 </p>